 Spoofed in the late 1980s in Scott McCloud's Destroy!!, which consisted of nothing but one-frame pages depicting a battle between two superhumans which effectively totals the city around them.

 Lampshaded by Marvel Comics with their Damage Control series — a comic book about the company which cleans up after super battles.
 D.C. has been shown to clean up very specific examples of property damage, enlisting the help of subcontractors.
 In the after-effects of the Civil War, it's created-for-the-story new CEO is shown to have helped caused damage so the company gets hired to fix it.
-And they also dealt with the aftermath of World War Hulk, explaining why New York wasn't rubble just days after it was smash'd.
+And they also dealt with the aftermath of World War Hulk, explaining why New York wasn't rubble just days after it was smashed.

 Marvel has also at times claimed that, despite having probably caused more property damage than Godzilla, the Hulk hasn't actually killed any civilians during his rampages.
 Ever.

 Amadeus Cho even claimed that Hulk didn't kill any military, either!

 In one issue, Hulk and his teammates devastated a space launching bay because they didn't want America to interfere with Hulk's son.
 When called about it, Banner told they killed no one, and rebuilding all of this would create jobs! (probably Artistic License - Economics: if bombing expensive high-tech construction was a good way to create jobs, current economic crisis would be solved easily).